 - Graduate Students receive a time assigned by the system.

-Check for holds in PROWL (Student Services > View Holds).
+Check for holds in PROWL on the Prepare for Registration page.
 Resolve any holds that appear prior to your registration time by contacting the department that placed the hold.

 You may find an Academic Advisor hold which will be in effect until you meet with your advisor to review your schedule.
 A student is assigned an academic advisor for each major and each minor.
-Advisor names can be found on PROWL.
+Advisor names can be found on your Degree Works audit.

 The student may see a message on PROWL after submitting a CRN during the registration process.
 Registration in the class will be prevented.
 The student may be able to gain approval to override these restrictions.
 These are registration messages with possible solutions for the student.